 "Please, good gentlemen," the hare begged of the eighty princes.
 "Won't you help me?"
 My hair has all been pulled off, and my skin is pink and dry.
 I feel like I am dying.
 Tell me what I can do to make my fur grow once again."

 The eighty brothers were rude and arrogant.
 Many laughed at the hare's plight.
 One winked at the others and pretended to answer the hare's request for help.
 "Go down to the beach and bathe in the salt water of the ocean.
 Then go and lie on a rock in the sunshine where the sea air can blow on you."
 Then he joined his laughing brothers and continued to march towards Inaba.

 The hare ran to the edge of the water and jumped in, just as instructed by the eighty princes.
 The salt water stung very badly on his raw skin.
 He came out and laid on a rock in the sunshine with the sea air blowing on him, still in hopes that this would cause his fur to grow back.
-But, the sun and wind cracked his skin and made him bleed.
-It also caused him great pain.
+But, the sun and wind cracked his skin and made him bleed worse than before.
+It caused him great pain.

 The hare lay on the ground moaning and crying in pain until he heard the voice of the eighty-first brother.
 The youngest prince had fallen far behind the column of princes ahead of him because of the heavy bundles he had to carry.
 He had just stopped to rest when he heard the moaning sounds and came to investigate.

 "What is the matter?" asked the youngest prince.
 "Do you want some help?"
 He sat down the heavy bundles that he carried.
 "What is the matter with you?"

 "I brought this problem on myself," admitted the hare, "After I tell you what happened, you may not want to help me.
 You may say I deserve what happened to me."
 After saying this, the hare told his story.